 In order to avoid that jadice server reloads images and other files referenced in emails from unknown sources, this may be done by the following setting:

 '''

 (...)

 scNode.getParameters().put

 ("allowExternalHTTPResolution", false));

 (...)

-Code example

 '''

-How to treat attachments with a format that has not been recognised or attachments which can't be converted by the jadice server may be controlled by the parameter unhandledAttachmentAction:
+How to handle attachments with a format that has not been recognised or that is not configured to be converted by the jadice server may be controlled by the parameter unhandledAttachmentAction: